elaforge/karya/doc/overview.md

 It uses its own score format.
 One way to look at it is a 2D language for expressing music along with an editor for that language.
-The score language has a large built-in library of notation and has basic means for defining new notation, but more complicated notation is defined in haskell.
-The idea is to have a large standard library, but also be able to define notation specific to your score.
+The score language has a built-in library of notation and has basic means for defining new notation, but more complicated notation is defined in haskell.
+The idea is to have a standard library, but also be able to define notation specific to your score.
 The editor is graphical but also uses a haskell REPL for configuration, automation, and extension.
-If you're familiar with Amiga-style trackers, it looks somewhat similar, but fundamentally it's much closer to a programming language and aims at a higher level of expression.
+If you're familiar with Amiga-style trackers, it looks somewhat similar, but fundamentally it's closer to a programming language and aims at a higher level of expression.

 The primary backend is MIDI, though it can also produce lilypond if you restrict yourself to the subset of notation that can be translated to staff